Wild Earth (video game)

 Wild Earth is a safari video game and motion simulator ride by Super X Studios.
 The player photographs 30 types of animals as a photojournalist in Serengeti National Park.
-Ubisoft published the game as Wild Earth: Photo Safari for Microsoft Windows and Xbox in November 2006.
+Released in 2006, it was first released as an online video game in France on March 17, and in North America on April 24.
+Akella published the game for Microsoft Windows as Safari Photo Africa: Wild Earth on September 18, and Ubisoft published it as Wild Earth: Photo Safari in November, while Empire Interactive published it under their Xplosiv banner as Wild Earth: Africa on April 5, 2007.
 Majesco later published a Wii version, Wild Earth: African Safari, in 2008.
 The game was also installed as a motion simulator ride in multiple American zoos.
 It won several awards including the grand prize at the 2003 Independent Games Festival.

 Gameplay

 Wild Earth is a safari video game in which players explore and photograph African safari environments.
 The player acts as a photojournalist in Serengeti National Park and is set to photograph 30 different types of animals, from hyenas to rhinoceroses.
 In the Wii version, the controller rumbles when the player strays too close to the animals, which affects the camera's steadiness.
 The game was also installed as a motion simulation ride at zoos including the Philadelphia Zoo, Zoo Miami, and San Diego Zoo.